 An insolvency practitioner will be able to take an independent view of your club and talking you through what options could be appropriate for saving the business.
 This will involve looking at the club’s financials and understanding what led up to the club’s current position.
 An assessment will be done to help judge the future viability of the club and its chances of effecting a successful turnaround.

-If the club was in a solid financial place prior to the COVID-19 pandemic, and the reasons behind its current issues stem from the series enforced closures and continuing social gathering restrictions, there is a possibility that a plan can be put in place to help you weather the storm and ensure the club is in a good position to bounce back once restrictions are lifted both on and off the field.
+If the club has previously been in a solid financial position, there is a possibility that a plan can be put in place to help you weather the storm and ensure the club is in a good position to bounce back once restrictions are lifted both on and off the field.

 Cash flow is the lifeblood of any business, and once this starts to become squeezed, problems can quickly escalate.
 When revenue takes a significant and unexpected hit and once guaranteed income streams dry up, cash flow is affected almost immediately.
 Taking out a form of commercial finance could help to rebuild a company’s cash reserves and allow for outgoings to be paid.
 This may be an option if you are confident in your club’s ability to bounce back once restrictions are lifted.